tessel/t2-cli/README.md

 ## Usage
 Specify which Tessel to use with the `--name <name>` option appended to any command.
+If `--name` is not specified, CLI will look for an environment variable, e.g. `export TESSEL=Bulbasaur`.
+If none of the above are specified and there is one Tessel connected over USB, this Tessel will be preferred.
+Finally, if there is only one Tessel available and none of the above are specified, CLI will choose that Tessel.

 ### Starting Projects
 * `t2 init` in the current directory, create a package.json and index.js with Hello World code. *Note that the index.js code doesn't yet work on Tessel 2*